uiharness/uiharness/code/create/create-ui/README.md

 npx create-ui
 ```

-then follow the prompts to generate your new module.
+then follow the simple prompts to generate your new module.